 Finding a suitable balance between work and life is a challenge for all workers, especially working parents.
 Some couples would like to have (more) children, but do not see how they could afford to stop working.
 Other parents are happy with the number of children in their family, but would like to work more.
 This is a challenge to governments because if parents cannot achieve their desired work/life balance, not only is their welfare lowered but so is development in the country.

 People spend one-tenth to one-fifth of their time on unpaid work.
 The distribution of tasks within the family is still influenced by gender roles: men are more likely to spend more hours in paid work, while women spend longer on unpaid domestic work.
 Men in Spain spend 154 minutes per day cooking, cleaning or caring, more than the OECD average of 141 minutes but less than the time spent by Spanish women on domestic work, 258 minutes per day on average.

 Another important aspect of work-life balance is the amount of time a person spends at work.
 Evidence suggests that long work hours may impair personal health, jeopardize safety and increase stress.
 People in Spain work 1 686 hours a year, less than the OECD average of 1 765.
-The share of employees working more than 50 hours per week is not very large across OECD countries.
+The share of employees working 50 hours or more per week is not very large across OECD countries.
 In Spain, some 6% of employees work very long hours, less than the OECD average of 9%.
 Overall, men spend more hours in paid work: in Spain 8% of men work very long hours, compared with 3% for women.